andreasebbehoj/ebbehoej.dk/content/post/asking-for-help/index.md

 ### By mail

-If you're a specific researcher (say me), they might have other preferences than a forum, depending on what your issue is.
-What you need to include in your email might also depends on what you want help with.
+If you're writing a specific researcher, he or she might have other preferences than a forum.
+What you should include in your email might also depends on what you want help with.
 If you're writing the author of a specific package to report a bug, it is again adviseable to make a short do file with a example dataset that reproduces the error.
 If you're writing the author of a scientific paper, who have produced a cool graph or analysis that you want to reproduce, then it might be OK to just (politely) ask if you can have a copy of the do file.

 ### Writing me

-As I said, I am happy to answer emails about Stata and my posts, programs, etc. But if you're writing me about an issue, **I would very much like** you to include the following in your email:
+As I said, I am happy to answer emails about Stata and my posts, programs, etc. But if you're writing me because you have problems with some code I wrote, **I would very much like** you to include the following in your email:

 1. A description of your problem